 This is a historic and first-of-its-kind partnership between Freelancers Union, the New York City Mayor’s Office of Media and Entertainment, and the Independent Filmmaker Project, and marks the first concerted effort by a city to invest in providing direct training and freelancers.
 We hope it will serve as a model to replicate across the country.

-Stay tuned for an official launch date later in the fall and check out some fo the great coverage Freelancers Hub has received:
+Sign up for Freelancers Hub and check out some fo the great coverage it has received:

 - Wall Street Journal: New York City to Set Up Space to Help Freelancers